pixlwave/Watch-The-Matrix/README.md

 ## Instructions

-Currently to build Watch The Matrix, you will also need a local copy of [pixlwave/Matrix](https://github.com/pixlwave/Matrix) in a folder alongside this repo:
+Currently to build Watch The Matrix, you will also need a local copy of [pixlwave/Matrix](https://github.com/pixlwave/Matrix) alongside this repo:

 ```
 git clone https://github.com/pixlwave/Matrix